Sparks29032/Release-Playground/README.md

 Different mouse and keyboard buttons will simulate animations in slightly different locations.

 **NOTE:** Having caps lock or holding shift may mess with reading in the button presses.

+# How to use
+Download Plugin.zip and extract all files.

+Click on the "Wolfy" executable to run.